Document Type: Original Article

 Department of Immunology

-2Department of Hematology, Faculty of Medical Sciences, Tarbiat Modares University
+Department of Hematology, Faculty of Medical Sciences, Tarbiat Modares University

-3Department of Immunology, School of Medicine, Shahid Beheshti University of Medical Sciences, Tehran, Iran
+Department of Immunology, School of Medicine, Shahid Beheshti University of Medical Sciences, Tehran, Iran

 Methods: Immunophenotyping and in vitro differentiation tests were used for MSC characterization.
 Cytokine and enzyme profiles were assessed using ELISA and Realtime PCR, respectively.
 Results: T-MSCs expressed significantly higher levels of HLADR (p=0.04).
 Higher levels of PGE2 and COX-2 enzyme were also observed in TMSCs (p=0.07 and p=0.00, respectively).
 Additionally, T-MSCs expressed higher levels of iNOS and MMP9 (p=0.01 and p=0.01, respectively).
 T-MSCs were also able to induce higher levels of proliferation and migration of HUVEC endothelial cells in wound scratch assay compared to AD-MSCs (p=0.015).
-Conclusion: Functional differences showed by the surface markers of MSCs, cytokine and enzyme production indicate the effect of different microenvironments on MSCs phenotype and function.